Memoir

 What brought us to San Francisco in August of the summer Jerry Garcia died was a festival called Ratha Yatra put on by ISKCON, the International Society for Krishna Consciousness.
 Anyone living in a large city, anywhere in the world, has likely heard of, been a spectator of, or been involved in a Ratha Yatra.
 Everybody I know has at least seen a Hare Krishna devotee.
 Stereotypically, they are those folks you see passing out carnations in the airport.

-For a good few years we never ate meat, not even meat-seasoned Top Ramen, and we sang the Maha Mantra (Hare Krishna, Hare Krishna, Krishna, Krishna Hare Hare, Hare Rama, Hare Rama, Rama Rama, Hare Hare) morning, noon, and night.
+For a few years we never ate meat, not even meat-seasoned Top Ramen, and we sang the Maha Mantra (Hare Krishna, Hare Krishna, Krishna, Krishna Hare Hare, Hare Rama, Hare Rama, Rama Rama, Hare Hare) morning, noon, and night.

-Dad moved us from our modest house in town into a single wide trailer on a heavenly piece of property he took out a loan for.
+Dad moved us from our modest house in town into a single wide trailer on a heavenly piece of property he bought up river.
 At our new home there was no electricity, no supermarket, no minimart, no police.
 There were no phones whatsoever (this was before cell phones) and there was no water company.
 The men who lived up on the flat would take turns maintaining the water supply located on the other side of the river and they had to take a manual cable ride fifty feet in the air and across the river to access it.
 The neighbors were mostly outlaws in one form or another.
 A couple of the neighbors were Hare Krishna’s—they were the one’s who’d turned my dad on to the Movement and told him about the cheap land off-the-grid.

 Life became infinitely better.
 The Ratha Yatra would be a celebration of how far we had come, just me and him, and of the great things that were in our future.
 Granted, there was a somber tone in San Francisco, an upsetting, over this Jerry Garcia business.
 But I was too young for all of that.
 And like I said, we listened to The Police not The Grateful Dead.